rasela/portfolio-v2/src/content/about/index.md

 I'm a software engineer who enjoys building highly reliable, robust and scalable backend systems.

-I graduated from [University of Moratuwa](https://www.mrt.ac.lk/web/), then I started my career as a C++ developer.
+Having graduated from the [University of Moratuwa](https://www.mrt.ac.lk/web/), I started my career as a C++ developer.
-I started [Millionspaces](https://www.millionspaces.com/) product from the scratch two years back.
-[Millionspaces](https://www.millionspaces.com/) is the place where I get to work on a variety of interesting technologies and improve my management and technical skillset on a daily basis.
+[Millionspaces](https://www.millionspaces.com/) is a product I developed from scratch and built it to become a platform of international standard for the Sri Lankan and Singaporean markets.
+[Millionspaces](https://www.millionspaces.com/) has provided me the opportunity to work on a variety of interesting technologies that added to my expertise of management and technical skillset.

-Here's a few things I'm experienced with:
+Here are a few of my skills: